tumble1999/tumble-yellow-dark-vscode/README.md

 ```

 # GitHub's VS Code themes
-This project is a fork of the GitHhb VS Theme by [Primer](https://github.com/primer)
+This project is a fork of the GitHub VS Theme by [Primer](https://github.com/primer)
 ![GitHub VS Code theme](https://user-images.githubusercontent.com/378023/132220037-3cd3e777-55a6-445f-9a2e-da6020ebd78d.png)